roman-milk/roman-milk.github.io/human-android.md

  As though a bell tolled, vibrations of the orgasm rang throughout her being telling her she had been thoroughly taken.
 The orgasm reverberated from her vagina in great splashing waves, into every part of her body, sensitising breasts, hard nipples and lips, to the very tips of her ears.
 It was a gut wrenching orgasm like no other.

  Larry's legs felt weak as though he had spurted all his energy into the machine.
 The android vibrated with energy seeming to hum with power.
 Leaning over its back in near collapse he noticed something in the hairline.
 He had found a connection point.
-Report_Story #2